BYU-CS312/byu-cs312-content-public/projects/project6-leetcode/LeetCode.md

 ### Extra Credit [30 pts]

 You may choose to solve the additional problems for 5 points of extra credit each.
-All extra credit code must be submitted with Part A early submission.
-For the extra credit, you do not need to discuss with another student, but you do need to include the complexity analysis with your submission of Part B.
+All extra credit code must be submitted with the Part A early submission.
+For your extra credit problems, you do not need to discuss with another student, but you do need to include the complexity analysis with your submission of Part B.

 ### FAQs